ttakao/soundgen/README.md

 # Tuning-Fork
 Tuning-Fork can generate any frequency by browser.
-About avilable browser, please check https://caniuse.com/audio-api
+Available browser, please check https://caniuse.com/audio-api

 This project is very simple.
-But this brings many bnefit for meditator, Spitual Work and music creator.
+But this program brings many bnefit for meditator, Spitual Workers and music creators.

 You can try NOW.
 https://ttakao.github.io/tuningfork/

+03/19/2023 First Relase.